KJM9150 - Advanced Inorganic Chemistry

 - you understand the applications of battery materials and supercapacitors

 - you can rationalize and discuss current issues in inorganic chemistry by writing a review article on a given topic.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 Recommended previous knowledge

-KJM1100 - General chemistry (continued) or MENA1000 - Materials, energy and nanotechnology (continued), and KJM1120 - Inorganic Chemistry or similar courses.
+KJM1100 - General chemistry (continued) or MENA1000 - Materials, energy and nanotechnology (continued), and KJM1120 - Inorganic Chemistry (continued) or similar courses.
 In addition, it is recommended that the students have completed MENA3000 - Functional materials or MENA4000 - Functional materials.
 Without this background, the course may require some extra work.
 KJM1130 - Physical Chemistry I - thermodynamics and kinetics is also recommended.

 10 credits overlap with KJM5150 - Advanced Inorganic Chemistry